yinfuyuan/docker-bigdata/README.md

 You can run this software on linux or windows or mac, recommending use of x86_64 linux platforms.

-If you run on a mac, please reference https://docs.docker.com/docker-for-mac/osxfs/#namespaces share you mount directory.

 ## Dependencies

 git version 1.8.3.1 or higher